gintool/gin/README.md

 ## Full Example with a Maven Project

 We will now try cloning, profiling, and sampling for a project taken from GitHub: spatial4j.
+This example is intended to run with Java 8, so please use Gin version 2.1.

 First, move into the examples directory for working, and clone the project.